Back to:

 Beginnings

 There is not a lot of information that litters the cyber waves about Rollo May as say compared to Sigmund Freud.
-Rollo May was considered somewhat of a rebel and this was apparent when he was asked to leave Michigan State University because of ties to “a radical student magazine”
+Rollo May was considered somewhat of a rebel and this was apparent when he was asked to leave Michigan State University because of ties to “a radical student magazine”.

 He left there and continued his studies at Oberlin College in Ohio where he graduated.
 He was at that, time involved with art and was making the acquaintance of Alfred Adler while residing in Greece and teaching English conversation.
 A major turning point for hi was when he returned to the United States and met Paul Tillich.
+It would seem that he would have a profound effect on Rollo May as evidenced by his path after meeting Paul Tillich.

 He had entered Union Theological Seminary, Tillich was one of his teachers, and he graduated in 1938.